Kaden4444/NPIPA/README.md

 # Network Performance Insights Platform for Africa
 This project was created and is being worked on by 3 Computer Science students from the University of Cape Town.
+The web app is currently hosted at: https://npip.netlify.app/

 ## What NPIPA does:
 The web application provides a user friendly representation of statistics from MLab's database on BigQuery.